Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation:

-Start the ESB with the sample 3 configuration.
-For instructions on starting a sample ESB configuration, see Starting the ESB with a sample configuration.
+Start WSO2 EI with the sample 3 configuration.
+For instructions on starting a sample configuration, see Starting a sample.

 The operation log keeps running until the server starts, which usually takes several seconds.
 Wait until the server has fully booted up and displays a message similar to "WSO2 Carbon started in n seconds."